 This generation is defined as individualistic.

 They are open to knowledge, they gladly put all kinds of information into their memory.

 They’re strict followers of trends.

-The very basic answer is that we are living in a digital world that supports us to spend money.
-Also, they like consuming.
+The very basic answer is that we are living in a digital world that encourages us to spend money.
+Also, they like consumption.

 Although the purchasing power of Generation Y is still limited, they’re good at convincing their families to purchase items.
-We all consulting them before actually buy some products.
+We all consult them before actually buying some products.

-The best way to make successful marketing in social media is to get to know the target audience well.
+The best way to successful market on social media is to get to know the target audience well.
 However, after determining the right audience, we can create a strategy and add value to the brand.

 Social media is undoubtedly the fastest way to reach them because they spend most of their days online and on mobile platforms.

 So how can we capture this generation?
 Considering that the generation Y is a swift and fast-breaking generation, we need to pay attention to the fact that our brand is dynamic on social media.